Kirkados/AIAA_GNC_2021/README.md

 This GitHub respository contains all the code used in the paper.
 It is a D4PG implementation of both a velocity- and acceleration-based guidance system for quadrotors.
 In the paper, we show that the acceleration-based implementation is more approriate for second-order systems.

 To run, first modify settings in environment_quad1_accel.py and settings.py.
 Then run python3 on the main.py to begin training.

+Tensorflow version 1.15 was used for this work.